 - For any future development of similar kind, the carefully worked out design will be a very valuable input.
 If it does not exist, and particularly if in addition a vital person has left the company, future developments will be much less efficient.

 Attempts to abbreviate this process carry the risk of obtaining reduced performance values and of large time delays due to unexpected technical problems.
 The later such problems are recognized, understood and solved, the larger can be the resulting damage.

 In industrial development, it is common to derive some product design from an older design, rather than starting from scratch.
 Although this appears very economical, there are significant risks, particularly in cases where the first design has not be properly worked out and documented in a process as described above.
 A central challenge is that modifying some detail of a laser design may easily have unexpected side effects, introducing new problems which then require additional measures, which again can have side effects.

 For such reasons, starting with some initial design, which works e.g. with some lower than desired output power, can be helpful, but it still requires a detailed understanding of that design and its limitations.
 A proper design document for the initial design can make it easy to produce a whole family of designs, which differ in e.g. output power or pulse repetition rate.

 Under certain circumstances, it may be appropriate to make a review of an existing laser design.
 This can be the case, for example, when significant problems have occurred, or when the demands have increased and might be met with a revised design, rather than with a completely new one.
 If a properly documented design does not yet exist, it is high time to do this job; this process may already deliver important hints concerning what to improve.

-See also: resonator design, lasers, laser development, laser modeling, brightness, power scaling of lasers, alignment sensitivity, Spotlight article 2006-07-05
+See also: resonator design, lasers, laser development, laser modeling, brightness, power scaling of lasers, alignment sensitivity of optical resonators, The Photonics Spotlight 2006-07-05